jahmed93/react-commerce/README.md

 - Clothing Page, Accessories: Scarves, Jewelry, etc...
 - ItemDetails: Reviews to be Iterated through,  Carousel for Related Products(set cap to higher than 4 items), Description Justify Text(formate may be better that way?), previous next buttons based on current params (home at end or infinite loop?), WishList has size/color options to differentiation between items.
 - Item Component: image changes slightly on hover to new image? do i want to find new image?
-- Cart: tax by state.
+- Cart: tax by state?
 - Sendgrid Twilio server for subscription for Ecommerce site & Serial Newsletters
-- MUI User page?
+- MUI sign-up/login page based on the template from [here](https://mui.com/store/sign-in/) w/Firebase
 - ACTUALLY LIST BAGS On shopping site
 - Primary Colors: Green/Blue Bohemian themes.
 - Add Validation to FORM requirements.